gil-angeles/fitness-app/README.md

 # 🏋️‍♂️ Fitness Challenge Tracker

 This is a **React + TypeScript + Vite** project designed to track fitness challenges, simulate live updates via WebSockets, and persist progress using localStorage.
 Styled with Tailwind CSS and tested using Vitest and Testing Library.

 ---

 ## 📹 Demo Video

-Watch the app in action:
+Watch the app with some notes:
 **[https://www.loom.com/share/a6d819667cfa4763bbae69166d852edb](https://www.loom.com/share/a6d819667cfa4763bbae69166d852edb?sid=03062256-35cb-4c12-abe6-d9142ea93c29)**

 > ❗ You **do not need to sign in** to view the video — if a sign-in window appears, you can **close it**.